Skip to content

 5. Optimize Content for SEO

-However, sites that implement a good SEO strategy will be rewarded increased content reach and search engine visibility.
-SEO makes your content more visible to those looking for looking for answers to their questions.
+However, sites that implement a good SEO strategy will be rewarded with increased content reach and search engine visibility.
+SEO makes your content more visible to those who are looking for answers to their questions.

 Keywords within the content largely influence your site’s ranking, so think about the words and phrases a customer would use.
 Factor in what your audience knows about the topic, their interests, and the keywords' popularity.
 Reading competitors’ content can also be helpful when determining the most relevant keywords.

-High search volume keywords are typically used by hundreds or thousands of websites, so avoid over saturating your content with the same words.
+Hundreds or thousands of websites typically use high search volume keywords, so avoid over-saturating your content with the same words.
 Strike a balance when selecting keywords, choosing both high and low search volumes.
 It's also good practice to use related keywords so you're not using the same words over and over in your writing.

 Setup your Pillar Strategy